Cobra Learning: Using Turnitin

 Clicking this will take you to the submission view, where you will find an additional icon called Turnitin Grademark.

 Clicking this icon will take you into Turnitin where you can see your submission along with any comments or feedback left by your instructor.
-Clicking on the comment icon will expand the feedback.
+There are three ways your instructor can leave feedback on your paper:

 Viewing Originality Report